Meet the members of Madison College's Public Safety Services Department:

 Officer Luke Adler has been with the department since July 2009 and was initially employed as a student officer.
 He completed his associate degree in criminal justice at Madison College in 2012 and completed the 520-hour Law Enforcement Academy in 2013.
 Officer Adler became a full-time officer with the department in January 2013.
 He also served the Village of Rio as a part-time police officer for several years.
 When he is not serving the district or working at the police department, you can find him in the woods, on the water and in the gym staying fit.

 Officer Collin Hoops as been with the department since March 2011.
 He initially was employed as a student officer and finished his associate degree in criminal justice at Madison College in 2012.
 Officer Hoops became a full-time officer with the department in July 2013.
 When he is not serving the district, he enjoys spending time with his family and friends.

 Officer Alfred Arthurs has been with Madison College since January 2017.
 Officer Arthurs graduated from the Madison College 114th Law Enforcement Academy in 2010 and served as a Security Officer for Edgewood College from 2009 to 2017.
 Officer Arthurs received his Bachelors of Science in Graphic Design and Art from Edgewood College in 2008.
 He enjoys spending his time with his family and friends.
 Some of his favorite hobbies include whitewater rafting, cycling, kayaking, hiking, video editing, and photography.

 Dispatcher Paul Collins has been with the department since April 2013 following 14 years of service as a police, fire, and EMS dispatcher for the City of Portage Police Department.
 He also served in the United States Army Reserve through the 1990s as a Quartermaster.
 He received his Bachelor of Science degree from Upper Iowa University for Disaster and Emergency Management in October 2013.
-When not working, he worked on wildlife advocacy issues and spends time with his two rescue Japanese Chins named Foo and Eggroll.
+When not working, he works on wildlife advocacy issues and spends time with his two rescue Japanese Chins named Foo and Eggroll.
 Paul also does volunteer transport of injured and orphaned wildlife to certified wildlife rehabilitators.
-He plans to acquire a master’s degree in public administration.
+He also has interests in aviation and is huge fan of heavy metal music.